blackpeps/dslab2022/README.md

 # Data Structure - Syllabus [^1]

-Codes aggregated and corrected by [S Sreeram](https://www.instagram.com/_black.peps/).
-The repository belongs to him.

 About Cycles [^5]
 [^5]: KTU Syllabus doesn't specify any Cycle, this method of splitting the programs into three sections is for better understanding.